pqabelian/abewallet/docs/Abewallet-English.md

 ## 2.2 Configure and run a wallet
 The command `abewallet --create` will exit after creating a wallet.
-To run and use the wallet, the user need to make a minimal configuration in **abewallet.conf**. mamely, (1) configure the **rpcuser** and **rpcpass**, which enable wallet to be accessed by RPC connection, and (2) configure a local or remote ABEC node, which will enable a wallet to synchronize data from blockchain.
+To run and use the wallet, the user need to make a minimal configuration in **abewallet.conf**, namely, configure the **rpcuser** and **rpcpass**, which enable wallet to be accessed by RPC APIs.
+In addition, if a local or remote ABEC node is configured as below, when the wallet is started, it will synchronize blockchain from the configured ABEC node.

 The configuration items for connecting ABEC node include: